 Our Path Forward

-Any student who has questions related to visa or immigration-related issued is encouraged to contact Jessica Heffernan at firstname.lastname@example.org, Adviser to International Students and Scholars within the Harvard International Office.
+Any student who has questions related to visa or immigration-related issues is encouraged to contact Jessica Heffernan, Adviser to International Students and Scholars within the Harvard International Office, firstname.lastname@example.org.

 A critical component of the transformational experience of a liberal arts & sciences education occurs outside the classroom.
 We are committed to offering a wide-range of opportunities for students to engage with one another, identify service projects, and find meaningful employment opportunities.